The Load-Bearer: Carry Something for Someone Without Being Asked

 What Anticipatory Help Does to the Brain

 For the giver, anticipatory help requires 'theory of mind' — the ability to model another person's mental state and predict their needs.
+This is one of the most cognitively demanding social skills, and using it produces a deep sense of social competence and meaning.

 Your Micro-Challenge Carry something for someone today without being asked.
 Just one thing.
 One person.
 Notice how it feels to give help that hasn't been requested.